 This is a one-semester course that covers communications in the first half of the course and speech in the second half.
 The course begins with an introduction that focuses on understanding the elements, principles, and characteristics of human communication and then goes on to explore the topics of self-awareness and perception in communication.
 Verbal and nonverbal messages are thoroughly examined as well as learning about cultural and gender differences in the areas of listening and responding.
-The communications part of the course concludes with units on interpersonal, group, and organizational communication.
+The communication.
 The speech section of the course starts with an introduction to public speaking and then goes on to take the student step-by-step through speech writing covering topics such as choosing a topic, purpose and thesis; research and supporting materials; and methods for writing and delivering a speech.
-The course concludes with units on informative and persuasive speeches and students are given the opportunity to critique and analyze speeches in the course.
-The course is designed for high school students and contains both formative and summative assessments.
-Through a partnership with Butler County Community College, students may opt to pay and pursue a 3 credit COMM 201 course: Speech.
+Through a partnership with Butler County Community College, students (with the exception of freshman) may opt to pay and pursue a 3 credit COMM 201 course: Speech.
 For more information about College in High School Courses (CHS), view the CHS Registration handout on the program menu or on the guidance webpage.